DanielW21/Blog/index.md

 title: Professional Portfolio
 ---

-### Who am I?
+### **Who am I?**
 Welcome to my professional portfolio.
-I’m Daniel Wu, a 2nd-year Biomedical Engineering student at the University of Waterloo.
-This portfolio is a curated collection of my work, spanning technical projects, research interests, and startup ventures.
+I am Daniel Wu, a second-year Biomedical Engineering student at the University of Waterloo.
+This portfolio showcases a curated selection of my work, including technical projects, research interests, and startup ventures.

+With a strong passion for the biotech industry, I am dedicated to expanding my knowledge of machine learning to contribute to innovative research and industries that aim to improve the lives of all individuals.

 <div style="border-top: 2px solid #000; width: 750px; margin: 1.5rem auto;"></div>